enthought/edge-examples/.dev/base-files/README.md

 1. Make a copy of this example.

-2. Ensure you are able to run the ``dev``, ``container``, and ``preflight`` group commands (``run`` and ``test``) as outlined below.
+2. Ensure you are able to run the "ci" module ``dev``, ``container``, and ``preflight`` group commands as outlined below.
 This will help find problems with your development environment (missing tools/packages).

-3. Change the app name and Docker repository information in config.py, and then publish your app and register it with Edge.
+3. Change the app name and Docker repository information in config.py.

+4. Publish your app and register it with Edge.

-4. Ensure you can run the app in Edge.
+5. Ensure you can run the app in Edge.

-5. Then, start to modify the example to add your desired functionality.
+6. Modify the example to add your desired functionality.

 ## Bootstrapping